openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 In CreateVolume call, we will have the list of nodes where the ZFS pools are present and the volume should be created in anyone of the node present in the list.

 #### 1.1 Scheduler
 At this point the ZFS driver will have list of all nodes where ZFS pools are present.
+It will go through the list and pick the appropriate node to schedule the PV.

+##### Volume Weighted Scheduler :-

-It will go through the list and pick the node where less number of volumes are provisioned.
+In this scheduling algorithm the scheduler will pick the node where less number of volumes are provisioned.
+This is the default scheduling if no scheduling algorithm is provided.

 Lets say there are 2 nodes node1 and node2 with below pool configuration :-
 ```
 node1